White Pass: History

 The White Pass was closely controlled by the Chilkoot Indians and was unknown to non-natives until 1887.
-William Ogilvie had heard reports of a low pass near the Deyes Inlet to the headwaters of the Lewes River (Yukon River), while in Juneau.
+While in Juneau, William Ogilvie had heard reports of a low pass near the Deyes Inlet to the headwaters of the Lewes River (Yukon River).
 The Ogilvie expedition was on its way to the Yukon territory in order to survey and mark the international boundary on the Yukon River.
 In June 1887, Ogilvie's expedition was at the head of Taiya Inlet doing a survey from Pyramid Island up through the Chilkoot Pass.
 William Moore, who had travelled up from Juneau on the steamer, had experience building roads in mountainous areas and wanted to try this route since the Chilkoot Pass was reported to be too steep for a wagon road.
-They had heard rumors about another lower pass that the Chilcoot Indians controlled.
+They had heard rumors about another lower pass that the Chilkoot Indians controlled.
 Ogilvie made inquiries and learned there was such a pass.
 An Indian named Jim, after much talk and encouragement, was persuaded to reveal it.
 Moore and his guide went over this low altitude pass.
 Ogilvie and his surveying party ascended the Chilkoot Pass.
-Among the many Chilcoot Indians hired to carry their supplies up the pass was Skookum Jim Mason, who, with his family, discovered the rich Gold deposits in the Klondike.
+Among the many Chilkoot Indians hired to carry their supplies up the pass was Skookum Jim Mason, who, with his family, discovered the rich gold deposits in the Klondike.
 Moore did a rough survey of the new pass and returned with the satisfaction that he had found the route for his wagon road.
 The White Pass was named for the Canadian Minister of the Interior Thomas White by William Ogilvie.

 William Moore and his son returned to stake a homesteader's claim in Skagua, as it was then known.
 They built a cabin and a wharf and surveyed a town site they called Mooresville.
 In 1894, the North-West Mounted Police arrived at Dyea and Mooresville on their way to Canada's Yukon Territory.
 The first group of prospectors hiked up Moore's crude trail over the White Pass.
 Once the gold rush began, the Moores were overrun.
 Mooresville was resurveyed by Frank Reid as Skaguay.
 The crude trail was made into a toll road by George A. Brackett, and the North-West Mounted Police guarded the passes and briefly maintained a post in Skaguay, which Canada claimed.